ForeverPhoenix21/PacMen-Exercise/README.md

 **<p> Future updates: </p>**
 - Create collison barriers for pacmen to collide with.
 - Make the packmen change colors/size when colliding against a wall.
-- Add different addition buttons to manipulate the pacmen on the screen.
+- Add functinal buttons that can manipulate the pacmen on the screen.

 ## Support: